-Assess of Strengths and Gaps in the Institutional Delivery System
+Assessment of Strengths and Gaps in the Institutional Delivery System

 The local government and agencies that serve homeless and low-income populations have a well-coordinated service and housing delivery system.
 The City of Boise's Housing and Community Development (HCD) Division is the lead for providing planning, coordination, and financial assistance to the agencies delivering services in Boise.
 HCD also serves as the lead agency for the Boise City/Ada County Continuum of Care.
 Housing programs and services in Boise, and to some extent in Ada County, are designed to meet the specific needs of persons experiencing homelessness, persons at risk of becoming homeless, and special needs populations, including the elderly and those with physical and mental health challenges.
-The City works closely with an array of housing providers to address housing needs of homeless persons, the disabled, the elderly, and low-income households.
+The City works closely with the local health systems, non-profit partners and an array of housing providers to address housing needs of homeless persons, the disabled, the elderly, and low-income households.
 The City supports the efforts of those agencies through the use of federal and local funds that are made available for program support.
 HCD also provides technical assistance and performance evaluation for agencies receiving federal and local funds.
 The City does an effective job of leading the effort to have a comprehensive array of services and resources available to support low-income populations.

 As Boise emerges from the COVID-19 pandemic and continues to see a surging economy, the housing market is stressed to provide housing for low-incomes residents (those making less than 80% of Area Median Income).
 There is pressure on housing providers to expand the supply of needed, affordable rental units for both special populations and low-income households.
 Presently, the affordable housing production has not kept up with the existing demand, let alone future demand.
 This was made worse by historically low turnover brought about by the pandemic.
 This is also attributable to several factors; increased land prices, material costs, and skilled labor shortages all equate to development costs that largely prohibit construction of units at the 80% AMI levels or below.
 Further, developers have been reluctant to initiate new projects because they do not feel that Boise projects can compete successfully with proposals in the non-entitlement areas of the State's adopted QAP plan (favoring smaller non-entitlement communities).
+The City, through it's housing strategy, will be working with private and non-profit developers to increase the supply of affordable housing by leveraging the existing tools and incentives available and exploring new options to partner on housing and service delivery.